 It made me feel loved

 Once I managed to match my people to my beautiful things and to write down some special memories, I received an email from my best friend.
 She accepted my invitation and would love to be my Legacy Contact!
 More acceptance emails followed, which led to a few meaningful conversations in the weeks after.
-The combination of these emails and the conversations that followed, filling my contact list with people I trust and remembering memories I usually don’t think about in my day-to-day life, made me feel incredibly loved.
+The combination of these emails and the conversations that followed made me feel incredibly loved.
+Especially filling my contact list with people I trust and remembering memories I usually don’t think about in my day-to-day life.
 In a way I could catch some of the love I had been given over the years and feel it the moment I opened the app.

 Supporting those I love after I am gone gives me peace of mind